You think you’re hot in this summer heat? You should be a dog or a cat.

 On your way to visit us, apply cool cloths to your pet’s head to help her feel more comfortable.

-A little prevention means your hot dog plays it cool and your cool cat stays that way.
+Most of us are out and about more on these hot summer days.
+Don’t let the heat get in the way of your fun!
+A little knowledge and a lot of prevention means your hot dog plays it cool and your cool cat stays that way.